Home Travel Articles Seattle, US, through the lens of Indigenous Peoples

 Indigenous Canoes In Hollywood

-Canoes were a way of transporting and trading for the native Americans, made from red cedar wood which is prominent in this region.
-The traditional style canoe of the local Native American Tribes inspired the canoe style used in the 2024 Boys in the Boat movie which followed the University of Washington rowing team, and their quest to compete in the 1936 Summer Olympics.
+Red cedar wood canoes were a way of transporting and trading for the native Americans and this traditional style canoe inspired the canoe style used in the 2024 Boys in the Boat movie which followed the University of Washington rowing team, and their quest to compete in the 1936 Summer Olympics.

 The Conibear Shell House today contains memorabilia from the Boys in the Boat era.
 The Centre of Wooden Boats is dedicated to preserving and documenting the maritime history of the Pacific Northwest.
 There is often a demonstration of carving a canoe and explaining the importance of this skill used by the indigenous people, often taking up to three years to complete.
 In 2025, the United Indians of All Tribes Foundation (UIATF) is building a Canoe Carving Center in Lake Union Park.